Pep Guardiola

 In March 1993, Guardiola netted his first goal during a match against Real Valladolid.

 For three consecutive seasons up to 1994, the team consistently topped La Liga.
-However, their fortune waned afterward.
-Post Cruyff's departure, Barça slipped to third and fourth positions.
+But their luck ran out after that.
+After Cruyff left, Barça dropped to third and fourth place.

 Pep Guardiola: Goals, Skills, Assists

-Everything pivoted with the advent of Bobby Robson's leadership.
+Everything changed when Bobby Robson took over.
 In the 1996/97 season, Barcelona clinched three prestigious awards: the Copa del Rey, the Supercopa de España, and the UEFA Cup Winners' Cup.

-A mere six months later, Pep was named Barcelona's captain.
+Just six months later, Pep was named Barcelona's captain.
 However, he spent most of the subsequent season sidelined due to injury.
 Other clubs, like Roma and Parma, expressed interest in acquiring Guardiola.
-Yet, instead of transferring, Josep extended his contract until 2001.
+But instead of moving, Josep extended his contract until 2001.

 Guardiola on the pitch (2000)